Isaiah 43 – Fear Not

 b.
 Fear not: This is a command, accompanied by promises.
 By outward circumstances, the people of Judah had reason to be afraid of Babylon’s army and exile.
 God points them past the present circumstances to both this command and promise.

 c.
-For I have redeemed you: Not only did Israel have obligation to God as their Creator, by also as their Redeemer.
-He is the one who bought them out of literal exile and spiritual slavery.
+For I have redeemed you: Not only did Israel have an obligation to God as their Creator but also as their Redeemer.
+He is the One who bought them out of literal exile and spiritual slavery.

 i.
 The redeemer bought an unfortunate relative out of their slavery and debt.
 He rescued them and paid the slave price or debt they could not pay.
 When God calls Himself our Redeemer, it looks forward to the price that must be paid for our salvation.

 d.
 I have called you by your name; You are mine: God twice owns His people.
-He has right of ownership both as Creator and Redeemer.
-His ownership is personal, because He says I have called you by your name.
-His ownership is certain, because He seals it by saying You are mine.
+He has the right of ownership both as Creator and Redeemer.
+His ownership is personal because He says I have called you by your name.
+His ownership is certain because He seals it by saying You are mine.

 i.
 Knowing that we belong to the LORD is a wonderful answer to fear.
 We can know that He holds us, protects us, guards us, and cares for us.
 We can know that He would not have created, redeemed, and called us unless He intended to finish His work in us.
 How can we be afraid when we know this God is for us, is looking out for our interests?

 2. (2-7) Fear not, knowing the LORD is with you.

 When you pass through the waters, I will be with you;